jaimetur/PhotoMigrator/help/1-command-line-interface.md

              the that folder as input <TAKEOUT_FOLDER>.
              The processed Takeout will be saved into the folder '<TAKEOUT_FOLDER>_processed_<TIMESTAMP>'
-             This argument is mandatory to run the Google Takeout Processor Feature.
+             This flag is mandatory to run the Google Takeout Processor Feature.
 -gofs,     --google-output-folder-suffix <SUFFIX>
              Specify the suffix for the output folder.
 Default: 'processed' -gafs,     --google-albums-folders-structure ['flatten', 'year', 'year/month', 'year-month']